Getting Started

 - ELASTICSEARCH_BASIC_AUTH_ENABLED

-: Enable HTTP Basic Authentication.- This field is optional
+boolean: Enable HTTP Basic Authentication.- This field is optional and defaults to

 - ELASTICSEARCH_USERNAME